At the Visiting Nurse Service of New York (VNSNY), we are committed to treating every patient with empathy, courtesy, and respect.

 At VNSNY, we value diversity and we are committed to upholding discrimination-free ethics for both our employees and our patients and members.

 VNSNY provides a wide range of welcoming, safe home- and community-based health care services to LGBTQ community members.

 First announced by Dr. Mary Travis Basset, the LGBTQ Health Care Bill of Rights is a critical piece of health care information that empowers you to take responsibility for your health.
 It lays out 10 important legal rights that you can assert in any health care situation.

 At VNSNY, we strongly support the LGBTQ Health Care Bill of Rights.

 “As a nurse, I’ve met so many LGBTQ people of all ages who still live in fear, and to whom these basic rights have been withheld, miscommunicated, or culturally garbled… But it doesn’t have to be that way.”
-Arthur Fitting, BSN, RN, LGBT Program Director
+Arthur Fitting, BSN, RN, LGBT Program Manager

 For more information about any of VNSNY services, please call the VNSNY Customer Care Center at: 1-888-VNS-1-CALL (1-888-867-1225)